A financial solution to combat a common problem

 However, with a lifetime mortgage, you don’t have to make any monthly repayments unless you choose to.
 That’s because the loan, plus compound interest, is repaid when your plan ends – which is usually when you or the last remaining applicant passes away or moves into long term care.

 With a lifetime mortgage, you also retain full ownership of your home and can stay there for as long as you like.
 That means you can pay off your existing mortgage and still live in the property you’ve worked so hard to make your own.

 As well, with a drawdown lifetime mortgage, you don’t have to take all your money in one go.
-So, if you only need some of the cash that’s available, take a smaller initial release and then keep the rest for a later date.
+So, if you only need some of the cash that’s available, take a smaller initial release and then release more money when you need it (subject to minimum amounts).
 And you only ever pay interest on the funds you release.
+If you choose to make a drawdown, the funds will be subject to the prevailing interest rate at the time and the lender may have the option to withdraw the drawdown facility.
 The other lifetime mortgage is a lump sum lifetime mortgage, this is where you unlock some of the equity in your home as a single, one-off amount that you can use in a variety of ways.

 See how much tax-free cash you could unlock from your home’s value through a lifetime mortgage today with our quick and easy online calculator.

 Using a home reversion plan to pay off your existing mortgage